 Jump to:

-- Naturally sweetened: over-ripe plantains and maple syrup add the perfect amount of natural sweetness.
+- Naturally sweetened: Overripe plantains and maple syrup gives the ripe plantain bread a slightly denser texture than traditional banana bread and adds the perfect amount of natural sweetness.

-You'll need the following ingredients to make plantain bread:
+You'll need the following ingredients to make sweet plantain bread:

 Ingredient Notes:

-- Flax egg: adds fiber, and is a perfect egg substitute for a vegan plantain bread.
+- Flax egg: Is a perfect egg substitute for a vegan plantain bread.
 You can use a chia egg or 1 regular egg if not vegan.

 - Orange zest: I love the tropical flavors it adds to the loaf!
 It enhances the bread with a fresh, citrusy note, complementing the sweetness of the plantains.